-Teen wanted on murder warrant in Nebraska mall shooting
+Teen arrested on murder warrant in Nebraska mall shooting

 OMAHA, Neb.
-(AP) - A murder warrant has been issued for a teenage boy suspected in a shooting at a Nebraska mall that left one man dead and a woman injured, police said Sunday.
+(AP) - A teenage boy suspected in a shooting at a Nebraska mall that left one man dead and a woman injured was arrested Sunday on a murder warrant, police said.

-Omaha Police said 16-year-old Makhi Woolridge-Jones is wanted on a charge of first-degree murder in the shooting Saturday at the Westroads Mall in Omaha.
-Brandon Woolridge-Jones, 18, has been arrested on a charge of being an accessory to the shooting.
+Omaha Police said 16-year-old Makhi Woolridge-Jones is facing a first-degree murder charge in the shooting Saturday at the Westroads Mall in Omaha.
+Brandon Woolridge-Jones, 18, was earlier arrested on a charge of being an accessory to the shooting.

+The two young men were identified as brothers in a previous court filing their mother submitted in 2016 for a protection order.

+Police spokesman Officer Michael Pecha said investigators were not seeking any other suspects Sunday.

 Terrified shoppers fled for cover as shots rang out around midday near a J.C.
 Penney store at the mall